One of the cheapest climbing shoes ever… although that’s not necessarily a good thing.

 The Evolv Kronos (and its women’s model, the Kira) is a shoe that will feel at home on moderate to intermediate terrain.
-Though marketed as a high-end shoe, we don’t think beginners should shy away.
+Though marketed as a high-end shoe, we certainly don’t think beginners should shy away.
 It’s a technical shoe with an intuitive feel so even a beginner will feel comfortable wielding them.

 The Kronos/Kira is made with 4.2mm of Trax SAS rubber, which creates a moderately stiff sole.
 They’re also designed with variation in rubber thickness: thinner rubber on the typical pressure points and hot spots, while the toe boasts a thicker patch for durability.
 For beginner climbers who might wear through rubber quickly, this is a great bonus.